 Vung Tau is a picturesque seaside city in southern Vietnam and a perfect weekend getaway from the busy metropolis lifestyle in Ho Chi Minh City (Saigon).
 Vung Tau is an affluent and prosperous coastal city with a busy port, a stunning natural landscape lush green hills (affectionately called mountains by locals) and beautiful sunsets.
 Although it’s almost close enough to Saigon to visit as a day trip, there are plenty of things to do in Vung Tau to make it worthwhile spending a few days.

 Perched on a peninsula lined with beaches, Vung Tau is considered the go-to coastal destination for city dwellers in Saigon.
-With water on three sides of the city, wide boulevards and colonial architecture, it’s easy to see why Vung Tau is so appealling.
+With water on three sides of the city, wide boulevards, colonial architecture and other Vietnamese landmarks, it’s easy to see why Vung Tau is so appealling.

 Elena Tchijov from Traveling Bytes spent two months living in Vung Tau and has written this mini-guide with everything you need to know, including its history, Vung Tau weather and when to visit, what to do, what to eat and the best restaurants in Vung Tau as well as which Vung Tau beaches to choose.